dl5dla/T1-Interface-for-IC-705/README.md

  Matthew Robinson (VK6MR) https://zensunni.org/blog/2011/01/19/arduino-elecraft-t1-interface/
  for controlling the T1 by means of an ardunio.<br>

+<b>Pairing</b>:<br>
+After flashing the code to the ESP32, the IC-705 and the ESP32 must be paired.
+In the bluetooth settings of the IC-705 select the menu item  "Pairing reception" and then immediately press the reset button at the ESP32 board.
+On the display of the IC-705 you should see now a message, which expects confirmation of a pass key.
+Press OK and the bluetooth connection shoud be established.
+<br><br>

+Optional:<br>
 The code for controlling the T1 includes some delay() statements, which block the bluetooth communication for a while.
 This leads to error messages "esp_spp_cb(): RX Full!
 Discarding 22 bytes" within the PlatformIO console.
 To avoid those errors, one can change the rx buffer size in the BluetoothSerial library:

 In BluetoothSerial.cpp change